-Although Divvy states it “can buy almost any home,” it really means “any home within the approved budget.”
-So yes, buyers’ selections are limited, but remember, these are buyers with limited funds, so that’s to be expected.
-They also impose a 2-acre land maximum.
+Although Divvy states it “can buy almost any home,” it really means, “any home within the approved budget.”
+So yes, buyers’ selections are somewhat limited, but remember, these are buyers with limited funds, so that’s to be expected.
+They also impose a two-acre land maximum.

 It has a home search function on its website, which filters homes according to each market’s price range.

 Condos, foreclosures, short sales, mobile homes and anything outside of simple single-family homes or townhomes are not eligible for the program.
 Divvy will buy new construction homes, but with a number of variables including that the development must allow rentals, the earnest money deposit can’t exceed $15,000 and construction completion must be within 90 days, among others.

 The renter remains responsible for all cosmetic issues and repairs during the lease term, as is standard in most lease scenarios.
 And Divvy will handle any serious maintenance issues, such as heating systems, roofs and structural concerns.
 Repair estimates from contractors hired by the tenant do need approval from Divvy.

 The Divvy Portal, a backend software interface for all parties subject to a Divvy sale — Divvy, agents and clients — tracks every month’s payment and the building percentage of equity savings against the accepted buy-back price.